jaydeelew/CompareAI/docs/features/CONTEXT_MANAGEMENT_IMPLEMENTATION.md

 **Visual Design:**

 - Color-coded backgrounds (blue → yellow → red)
-- Inline "Start Fresh Comparison" button
+- Warning messages displayed above the form
 - Non-intrusive, educational tone
 - Follows Claude's UX patterns (2025)
+- Note: Users can start a new comparison using the "New Comparison" button in the header, but it's not inline with the warning message

 #### 3. Hard Limits (`frontend/src/App.tsx`)